WriteTech-Hub/wth-write-a-thon/submissions/tutorial.md

 - If you continue to experience issues, consult the Chimoney API documentation or reach out to their support team for assistance.

 ## Conclusion

-In this tutorial, you learned how to use Chimoney’s create interledger wallet address endpoint to generate a new Interledger wallet address for a user.
-You also learned how to authenticate your API requests and handle common errors.
-With this knowledge, you can now integrate Chimoney’s Interledger capabilities into your applications.